winterashleygayle/winterashleygayle.github.io/_posts/2026-01-28-girlinthelighthouse.md

 Shine.
 Reflect.
 Hold steady.
 And so he has stayed with her.

-Since his passing, he returns not as a voice that interrupts, but as a presence that reassures — a tap on the shoulder, a gentle pat on the head, a reminder at just the right moment.
+Since his passing, he returns not as a voice that interrupts, but as a presence that reassures, a tap on the shoulder, a gentle pat on the head, a reminder at just the right moment.

 In his waking life, he signed every birthday card the same way:
 Glad you made it.

 In spirit, the message remains.